nvbinh15/ActiveNUS/docs/Documentation.md

 To distinguish ourselves from tons and tons of other flashcard applications, we incorporate spaced repetition into our algorithm.
 ActiveNUS will ask for the familiarity of users with each and every card they encounter (easy, medium or hard), then calculate immediately what is the next card they should learn.
 This will optimize their learning process.

-#### Social

-Lastly, users can also interact with their friends without having to use other media platforms which might cause distractions.
-They can find friends and interact with them on our social forum on academic matters or student life in general.

 ### 12.3.2 Web Mechanism Diagram